slowernews/wisdom-tldr/chapters/chapter_appendix.md

 People my age are so much older than me.

-> *"An honest man is always a child."
--- Socrates*

 > *"We don’t stop playing because we grow old; we grow old because we stop playing."
 -- George bernard Shaw*